 As a composer, my search is the result of the acquired professional experiences.
 It’s the attempt to knock down the concept of “style” and the pursuit of a new “democratic music”.
 A language that allows to express in the greatest stylistic and formal freedom the diversified and complex sensitiveness of the modern man.

-I completed my studies under the guide of Luisella Minini and, as a composer, with Angelo Corradini and Ivan Fedele, at Civica Scuola di Musica in Milan, and graduated (with Hons) at the Conservatoire of Brescia (Italy).
-I then improved my composing studies with Sylvano Bussotti and Giorgio Colombo Taccani.
+Luca completed his studies under the guide of Luisella Minini and, as a composer, with Angelo Corradini and Ivan Fedele, at Civica Scuola di Musica in Milan, and graduated (with Hons) at the Conservatoire of Brescia (Italy).
+He then improved his composing studies with Sylvano Bussotti and Giorgio Colombo Taccani.

-After performing as a soloist and winning both the Acada Endas prize and the City of Cremona prize, I began my career in the Musical Theatre at Teatro alla Scala in Milan, as pianist for the School of Ballet, working with Mrs. Loretta Alexandrescu.
-This led me to spend three years in France, first as pianist for Roland Petit at the Ecole Nationale Superieure de Danse in Marseille, and then at the Opera de Monaco, where I was repetiteur for the choir and worked with Kirstan Missirkov and Jocelyne Dienst.
-As a pianist for the dance accompany I also worked with Nina Watt and Denis Ganio in Rome, and most recently at the Arena di Verona.
+After performing as a soloist and winning both the Acada Endas prize and the City of Cremona prize, he began his career in the Musical Theatre at Teatro alla Scala in Milan, as pianist for the School of Ballet, working with Mrs. Loretta Alexandrescu.
+This led him to spent three years in France, first as pianist for Roland Petit at the Ecole Nationale Superieure de Danse in Marseille, and then at the Opera de Monaco, where he was répétiteur for the choir and worked with Kirstan Missirkov and Jocelyne Dienst.
+As a pianist for ballet he also worked with Nina Watt and Denis Ganio in Rome, and at the Arena di Verona.

-In 1993 I became repetiteur for Opera at Teatro Carlo Felice (Genova), and in the following years I cooperated as freelance with many Italian and international theatres, such as Teatro Regio di Parma, Teatro Nazionale (Rome), Vest Norges Opera (Bergen), Accademia Chigiana di Siena, Teatro Greco di Taormina, Rossini Opera Festival (Pesaro), as well as with singers such as Roberto Scandiuzzi, Salvatore Licitra, Katia Ricciarelli, Adriana Morelli, Dimitra Theodossiou, Giuseppe Taddei, and many others.
+In 1993 he became répétiteur for Opera at Teatro Carlo Felice (Genova), and in the following years he cooperated as freelance with many Italian and international theatres, such as Teatro Regio di Parma, Teatro Nazionale (Rome), Vest Norges Opera (Bergen), Accademia Chigiana di Siena, Teatro Greco di Taormina, Rossini Opera Festival (Pesaro), as well as with singers such as Roberto Scandiuzzi, Salvatore Licitra, Katia Ricciarelli, Adriana Morelli, Dimitra Theodossiou, Giuseppe Taddei, and many others.

-In the mean time, I continued his studies of conducting, being assistant of Renato Serio and Nicola Samale, among the others.
-Conducting highlights of my career include titles such as Tosca, La Traviata, Norma, Il Barbiere di Siviglia, La Serva Padrona, Le Nozze di Figaro, Rigoletto, Suor Angelica, Monteverdi’s Il Combattimento di Tancredi e Clorinda, Pergolesi’s Stabat Mater, Mozart’s and Verdi’s Requiem, The Merry Widow.
+In the mean time, he continued his studies of conducting, being assistant of Renato Serio and Nicola Samale, among the others.
+Conducting highlights of his career include titles such as Tosca, La Traviata, Norma, Il Barbiere di Siviglia, La Serva Padrona, Le Nozze di Figaro, Rigoletto, Suor Angelica, Monteverdi’s Il Combattimento di Tancredi e Clorinda, Pergolesi’s Stabat Mater, Mozart’s and Verdi’s Requiem, The Merry Widow.

-Thanks to my expertise in the Italian and French Opera repertoire, I held several Master classes for young opera singers and accompanists, first as assistant of Leone Magiera (M° Pavarotti’s coach and conductor) and subsequently on my own.
+Thanks to his expertise in the Italian and French Opera repertoire, Luca held several Master classes for young opera singers and accompanists, first as assistant of Leone Magiera (M° Pavarotti’s coach and conductor) and subsequently on his own.

-As a composer, I won the Milano Milhaud prize in 1994 with Concerto da camera n.1, which allowed me to further develop my skills by working closely with the Pomeriggi Musicali in Milan, and under the tutelage of Marco Tutino.
-I was taken up by Edizioni Sonzogno and went on to compose Favola Nuova (for actor and orchestra) and Piccola Suite per Orchestra Giovanile.
+As a composer, he first came to international public attention by winning the Milano Milhaud prize in 1994 with Concerto da camera n.1, which allowed him to further develop his skills by working closely with the Pomeriggi Musicali in Milan, and under the tutelage of Marco Tutino.
+He was taken up by Edizioni Sonzogno and went on to compose Favola Nuova (for actor and orchestra) and Piccola Suite per Orchestra Giovanile.

-In 2001, for Verdi’s Centenary, I wrote a version for two pianos of La Traviata, and in 2003 I won the first prize for the Contemporary Neapolitan Song, in Salerno, with Na Luggetella.
+In 2001, for Verdi’s Centenary, he wrote a version for two pianos of La Traviata, and in 2003 he won the first prize for the Contemporary Neapolitan Song, in Salerno, with Na Luggetella.

-My last work for piano solo, Preludes sur la Danse, was performed in Connecticut (USA) by the American pianist Scott Mayfield in 2007 and in the same year my Elegia n°1 for string orchestra (or Bergen Elegy) won the first prize at the International Composer Competition Ottorino Respighi (in commission Arvo Paert).
+His last work for piano solo, Preludes sur la Danse, was performed in Connecticut (USA) by the American pianist Scott Mayfield in 2007 and in the same year his Elegia n°1 for string orchestra (or Bergen Elegy) won the first prize at the International Composing Competition Ottorino Respighi (in the jury, Arvo Paert).

-Most recently, I became member of the London Composers Forum and premiered the second volume of my Preludes sur la Danse, Le Centre, in a series of concerts in London.
+After moving to London, Luca became a member of the London Composers Forum and premiered the second volume of his Preludes sur la Danse, Le Centre, in a series of concerts in London.

-My work covers a vast spectrum and audience, and my children’s book Little Petrof (winner of the Premio Speciale Narrativa per Ragazzi Città di Salò), is currently being worked on as an idea for a Music Theatre show and a 3D animation movie.
+Luca’s work covers a vast spectrum and audience, and his award-winning children’s book Little Petrof, which both delighted the public and the critic (one of Ibiskos Editrice Risolo’s best sellers, and winner of the Premio Speciale Narrativa per Ragazzi Città di Salò), is currently being worked on as an iBook and a 3D animation movie.